 Yes.
 You will receive a letter grade for the class.
 Attendance and class participation are a big part of your grade and you must successfully complete the course prior to graduation.

-- Does Univ 100 count towards my GPA and hours for graduation?
+- Does Univ 100 count towards my GPA hours?

 Yes.
-Univ 100 is worth one credit hour and is required for graduation.
+Univ 100 is worth one credit hour.

 - Are there any assignments?

 Yes.
 Just like any other class, you will have written assignments and quizzes.
 You will also participate in a service learning project.
 The service project coincides with Concord University’s mission of providing service to the regional community.
 The service project is often the part that students enjoy the most about the class!
 It is fun and educational, too.

 - What is the summer reading assignment?